hydrojava/hydrojava/README.md

 <hr>

-Hello I`m Blade, a developer from Jersey.
+Hello I`m Hydro, a developer from Jersey.
 I write code, often about things that i will never even use again.

 I started messing with code a little in 2016, starting with very basic Node.JS and some basic HTML & CSS only web pages.
 I have been writing more code every year since, as my GitHub profile shows.